woodbri/address-standardizer/DOCUMENTATION.md

 );
 ```

-Here we expect ``test_addresses.countrycode`` to join on ``as_config.countrycode`` and in this case we can now use multiple lexicons and grammars where each is appropriate to address record getting standardized.
+Now ``test_addresses.countrycode`` can join on ``as_config.countrycode`` and in
+this case we can now use multiple lexicons and grammars where each is
+appropriate to address record getting standardized, using queries like:

 ```
-create table standardized_addresses as select a.id, (as_standardize( address, b.grammar, b.clexicon, a.locale, b.filter )).*, address, a.countrycode
+-- before PostgreSQL 9.3 use a query like this create table standardized_addresses as with tmp as (select a.id, address, as_standardize(
+                 address,
+                 grammar,
+                 clexicon,
+                 a.locale,
+                 filter) as std
-  from test_addresses a join as_config b a.countrycode=b.countrycode
+             from as_config cfg, test_addresses a
+            where a.countrycode=cfg.countrycode
+            order by a.countrycode)
+select id, address, (std).* from tmp;

+-- PostgreSQL 9.3+ use a query like this select a.id, address, std.* from test_addresses as a,
+       as_config cfg,
+       LATERAL as_standardize(
+            address,
+            grammar,
+            clexicon,
+            a.locale,
+            filter
+        ) as std
+ where a.countrycode=cfg.countrycode
- order by a.countrycode, a.id;
+ order by a.countrycode;

 ```

 In this example, we ``order by a.countrycode`` so we only build the Lexicon and
 Grammar once for the country.
 There are multiple slots in the cache, but it is
-possible to delete a slot to make room for a new incoming slot in the cache if
+possible to overwrite a slot to make room for a new incoming slot in the cache
-it fills up and this prevents that from potentially becoming a problem.
+if it fills up and this prevents that from potentially becoming a problem.

 You might also notice that the ``locale`` is save with the address and not the `Lexicon``.
 The reason is that many countries are multilingual so the specific interpertation of an address needs to be based on its locale.
 The Lexicon may contain words and phrases for multiple languages as does the US lexicon that has some Spanish and French words used in addresses in the US.